NFEC Mission & Social Vision

 The NFEC did not start as a Council – our beginnings were boots on the ground, delivering financial education and coaching services in local communities.
 Our vision from day 1 was focused on helping people with their finances so they can live more rewarding, secure lives.

-During our initial few years, we identified major problems with the financial wellness industry: low-quality educational materials, underperforming educators & coaches, lack of mainstream awareness, and business models that could not scale.
+During our initial few years, we identified major problems with the financial wellness industry: low-quality educational materials, underperforming educators & coaches, lack of mainstream awareness, and business models that could not scale

-NFEC Financial Education Events in 2009
+NFEC Financial Education events in 2009

 Transition to Serving the Financial Wellness Industry